Why are the golden mosaic tiles in St. Mark’s Basilica in Venice all crooked?

 Derivation of an answer and thesis from my current popular science book: Colors control human experience and behavior, because that is their biological and cultural function “The mysterious power of colors.
 How they influence our behavior and feelings.”

 I am the light of the world.
-Whoever follows me will not walk in darkness, but will have the light of life.”
-(Bible, John 8).
+Whoever follows me will not walk in darkness, but will have the light of life. ” (Bible, John 8).
 The Neoplatonic philosopher Plotinus (*205, †270) coined the Christian metaphysics of divine light, the union of the human soul with God.
 The eternal light, which was constantly kept burning in the churches of the time in the form of thousands of candles and oil lamps, symbolizes the presence of God on earth.

-During the frequent processions, people carried candles and torches that brought the light from the places of worship into the city.
-“At the moment when the Patriarch took a candle to give the divine fire to all those in the church who had torches, he saw how the church was suddenly filled with a divine light.”
-(Letter to Constantine Porphyrogennetos from the year 947)
+During the frequent processions, people carried candles and torches, bringing the light from the churches into the city.“The moment the patriarch took a candle to impart the divine fire to all those in the church who were holding torches, he saw the church suddenly filled with a divine light.”(Letter to Constantine Porphyrogenitus from the year 947)

 The tesserae (tesserae) were pressed into the damp plaster at different angles to create a flickering, moving and lively illusion in the light of flickering oil lamps and candles.
 “Golden mosaic tiles cover the ceiling, and a sparkling golden glow floods down from them so that human eyes can hardly bear it.
-You would think you could see the midday spring sun as it gilds every height.”
-(Paulus Silentiarios, p.
+You would think you could see the midday spring sun as it gilds every height. ” (Paulus Silentiarios, p.
 341)

 Interactions of colors and light

-The mosaic technique can only be understood if one considers the interactions between light and color, which come to life with the slightest movement of the body.
-Due to the changing position of the golden stones, the reflections change with every tiny movement of the body.
-Paulus Silentiarios describes the type and effect of the lighting: “… silver polycandelas hanging from long chains, in which glass cups for the oil are inserted, polycandelas in the shape of crosses, individual lamps, silver bowls filled with oil, silver, oil-filled lamps designed as merchant ships and lamp stands located in the base area and the capitals.”
-(Paulus Silentiarios, pp. 347-535, Laskarina Bouras, Byzantine Lighting Devices, JÖB 32/3 pp. 479-491, Vienna 1982) Today, where we illuminate the walls and ceilings with individual spotlights or leave them completely in semi-darkness, these effects are no longer recognizable.
+The mosaic technique can only be understood by considering the interplay between light and color, which comes to life with even the slightest movement of the body.
+Because of the shifting positions of the golden stones, the reflections change with every tiny movement of the body.
+Paulus Silentiarios describes the nature and effect of the lighting: “… silver polykandela hanging from long chains, into which glass cups for the oil are inserted, polykandela in the shape of crosses, single lamps, silver bowls filled with oil, silver oil lamps shaped like merchant ships, and lamp stands located at the base and on the capitals.”(Paulus Silentiarios, pp. 347–535, Laskarina Bouras, Byzantine Lighting Devices, JÖB 32/3, pp. 479–491, Vienna 1982) Today, when we illuminate walls and ceilings with individual spotlights or leave them entirely in semi-darkness, these effects are no longer discernible.

 Link to the Collaborative Research Center“Material Text Cultures” at Heidelberg University